madifz/100-days-of-code/r4-log.md

 ### R4D8 (30/01/2022)

-- Some Git practice with short course by @j_kettmann to help get comfy with Git and GitHub https://profy.dev/project/github-minesweeper
+- Some Git practice with short course by @j{underscore}kettmann to help get comfy with Git and GitHub https://profy.dev/project/github-minesweeper

 ### R4D9-11 (31/1-2/2 2022)